 Aspirin Sensitivity & Aspirin Desensitization

-It is now common for people with heart disease or who are at risk of getting heart disease or of having a stroke to take aspirin every day.
+Aspirin is a widely used drug for aches, pains and fever -- one report estimates that 29 million people in the U.S. take aspirin tablets every day.
+People with heart disease or who are at risk of getting heart disease or of having a stroke take a daily aspirin.
 This helps keep their blood from forming clots that block blood vessels.

-Aspirin is a very widely used drug.
-One report says that people in the United States take about 19 billion aspirin tablets each year.
 But some people react when they take aspirin or aspirin-type drugs.
-A harmful reaction after taking aspirin or an aspirin-type drug that entails respiratory or skin symptoms (such as an itchy rash or hives) is called aspirin sensitivity.
+A harmful reaction after taking aspirin or an aspirin-type drug involves respiratory or skin symptoms (such as an itchy rash or hives).
+This is called aspirin sensitivity.

 People who are sensitive to aspirin can have symptoms such as: